Exterior view of St Pancras in London

 But arguably the most recognisable and impressive feature of the station is the brick building at the front which faces Euston Road.

-This Italian Gothic masterpiece which now holds the St. Pancras Renaissance Hotel is defined by its red bricks and gothic spires.
+This Italian Gothic masterpiece, which now holds the St Pancras Renaissance Hotel, is defined by its red bricks and gothic spires.

-St. Pancras Station was first built when The Midland Railway company secured plans for a new London terminus, to be built next to King's Cross Station, run by the Great Northern Railway.
+St Pancras Station was first built when the Midland Railway Company secured plans for a new London terminus, to be built next to King's Cross Station, run by the Great Northern Railway.

 The station itself was completed and opened to the public in 1868.

-It was designed by William Henry Barlow and to simplify design and reduce costs it was decided that a single span roof would be built and sprung directly from station level.
-At the time the train shed was the largest enclosed space in the world.
+It was designed by William Henry Barlow and, to simplify design and reduce costs, it was decided that a single-span roof would be built and sprung directly from station level.
+At the time, the train shed was the largest enclosed space in the world.

 In 1873 the Midland Grand Hotel opened.
 This is the building we see at the front, looking largely the same as it would have then.

-The Midland Railway were convinced by the fact that it would stand head and shoulders above any other terminus in London and with building materials coming from the Midlands, it was meant to be.
+The Midland Railway were convinced by the fact that it would stand head and shoulders above any other terminus in London - and with building materials coming from the Midlands, it was meant to be.

-The original hotel was closed in 1935 and converted into offices.
-It was damaged by German bombing in 1940 but continued to be used.
 By 1966 there were talks of its closure and subsequent demolition, as the station was deemed surplus to requirements.

 Understandably this was met with fierce opposition and a campaign succeeded in halting these plans.
-The station and hotel became a Grade I listed building and so it still stands today.
+The station and hotel became a Grade I-listed building and so it still stands today.

+As part of the hotel's big refurbishment, Scott's architectural vision was preserved.
 So, what was used to create this eye-catching exterior and iconic building?

-The red bricks used were Grippe's Patent Nottingham bricks although when demand outstripped supply they then sourced additional bricks from Tucker & Sons of Loughborough.
+The red bricks used were Grippe's Patent Nottingham bricks, although when demand outstripped supply they then sourced additional bricks from Tucker & Sons of Loughborough.

 The façade also includes dressings in Ancaster limestone as well as shafts of red and grey Peterhead granite.
 The train shed wall also uses ceramic tiles.